-A MOA setting out the arrangements and standards for students to progress to year 2 or 3 of specific Queen’s programmes from specific related programmes in other institutions is required prior to the commencement of any new arrangement in which the University is involved.
-Such arrangements may also include some student exchange agreements, study abroad and agency agreements.
+A Memorandum of Agreement (MOA) setting out the arrangements and standards for students to progress to year 2 or 3 of specific Queen’s programmes from specific related programmes in other institutions is required prior to the commencement of any new arrangement in which the University is involved.
 The authorised signatory is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor.

 There may be some articulation agreements which allow for both Queen’s and the partner university to award their own degrees so the student receives two degree certificates (a double degree).
-In such cases, the approval process will follow the standard procedure for articulation arrangements but approval will also be required from both the CPG and the Education Committee.
+In such cases, the approval process will follow the standard procedure for articulation arrangements but approval will also be required from both the Collaborative Provision Group (CPG) and the Education Committee.
 Academic Affairs should be consulted in the first instance.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.